ibm-cloud-docs/devsecops/devsecops-configuring-cims.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring Container Image Multi-Scanner scans
+# Setting up the Container Image Multi-Scanner scans
 {: #cd-devsecops-cims}

-To scan container images to access discovery and reports on the vulnerabilities that are present in those images, you can use the IBM-developed tool Container Image Multi-Scanner (CIMS).
+To scan container images to produce reports on the vulnerabilities that are present in those images, you can use the IBM-developed tool Container Image Multi-Scanner (CIMS).
 This scan is run as part of the scan-artifact stage of CI and CC pipelines.
 This scan runs for each [container image](/docs/devsecops?topic=devsecops-devsecops-pipelinectl#pipelinectl-container-images) you have saved to the pipeline by using the save_artifact method.
 For more information, see [save_artifact](/docs/devsecops?topic=devsecops-devsecops-pipelinectl#save_artifact).

 The following keys are required for save_artifact to scan each image with the Container Image Multi-Scanner: